MPourjam/MSD-Documents/docs/source/quickstart.rst

 .. note::
     If you have your metadta stored at DIS (Data Integration Systtem) and you have patient ID given by DIS.
-Then you can skip these steps and read :ref:`DIS users dataset submit`.
+Then you can skip these steps and follow your step through :ref:`DIS users dataset submit`.

 .. include:: ./Registeration/protocol_submit.rst